 Once the mix is creamy, add in the cacao powder.

-Still unsure about how to make these sweet potato brownies?
+Still unsure about how to make these fudgy Paleo brownies using healthy sweet potato?
 Watch my video below!

 Get FREE Access!